George Mardikian: Omar Khayyam's restaurant

 George Mardikian's restaurant, Omar Khayyam's, was located at 200 Powell Street in San Francisco in the basement of a building on the northeast corner of Powell Street and O'Farrell Street.
 The entrance was off O'Farrell Street.
 After passing photographs of Mardikian "breaking bread" with various notable people (including Dwight Eisenhower and Eleanor Roosevelt), diners would descend into the cavernous, sumptuously decorated restaurant below.

 On the left at the bottom of the stairs was the Rubaiyat lounge with velvet banquettes, low Persian lamps, and a gleaming chrome cash register.
 Tables in the restaurant were contained in curtained chambers out of the Arabian Nights decorated with wall-hangings and inscriptions from The Rubaiyat of Omar Khayyam.
 Mardikian would customarily "break bread" (a special flat bread served at the restaurant) with his diners as a sign of hospitality.
 He used Armenian folk tales to sell items on his menu.

 The menu was exotic (for the time), featuring a mix of Armenian, Middle Eastern, and African cooking adapted for American palates.
 Mardikian also made a point to emphasize the health benefits of his homemade yogurt, which at the time was not part of an American diet.

 In 1980, a fire destroyed the restaurant.

 Later life

 He was a guest star in the television show, This Is Your Life, which was broadcast May 5, 1954 with host Ralph Edwards.
 He supported Republican candidates all over the country.
+Due to his fame, he knew many famous people.
+In the 1950s, when Emperor Haile Selassie visited San Francisco, Mardikian visited him frequently, taking him boxes of Armenian halva.

 In 1956, Mardikian published his memoirs, Song of America.
 An excerpt from the book is quoted on a wall plaque in the entrance hall to the American Adventure Pavilion at Disney's Epcot Center.

 Mardikian died at age 73 on October 23, 1977.